 From 2010 to 2020, SBA loans issued to franchises within the Travel and Hospitality industry had the highest Paid in Full rate and one of the lowest Charged Off rates.
 The Travel and Hospitality industry includes a broad range of companies: tour operators, travel consolidators, tourist boards, airlines, cruise lines, railroads, private transportation providers, car rental services, hotels, resorts, lodging, restaurants and other related services.

 Some industries at the same time, have a wider gap between businesses that are doing well and those that are not.
 In other words, more risk can equal more reward.
-For example, loans issued to franchises within the Food and Beverage industry has one of the highest Paid in Full rates, but it also has a high Also can be referred to as the SBA Loan Default Rate, the charged off rate is percentage of businesses in set field (e.g. industry) that defaulted their loan, are unable to pay their loan in full, and/or there is no confidence that they will be….
+For example, loans issued to franchises within the Food and Beverage industry has one of the highest Paid in Full rates, but it also has a high Charged Off rate.
 On the other hand, loans issued to franchises within industries that have lower Paid in Full rates such as the Fitness Centers and Education Programs industries, also have lower Charged Off rates.